 Upon request, I’m re-posting this list because it’s timely.
-Because there’s snow.
+Because there’s almost snow.
 Because ’tis the season.
-I will also say that HOLIDAY AFFAIR has made the list this year after falling in love, deep-deep love, with it last year.
+I will also say that HOLIDAY AFFAIR has made the list this year after falling in love, deep-deep love, with it years ago.
 Oh, you’re going to want to bed me down for this suggestion.
 Get on it.

 HOLIDAY AFFAIR (1949) – Robert Mitchum, Janet Leigh, and Wendell Corey: Tra la la la triangle, love triangle.
 Can you love more than one person at once?
 Is the practical choice always the wrong one?
 Do we root against the “safe bet?” in films, in our own lives?
 You watch this film and you think about your own loves and the choices you’ve made.
 Plus, you’ll sob with happy tears.

-I have never seen BAD SANTA.
-I haven’t seen THE REF, either.
+I have finally seen BAD SANTA.
+I haven’t seen THE REF, though it’s now streaming on Netflix.
 I’m pretty sure when Bad Santa came out I was fighting with someone who went to see it without me.
 And THE REF?
 I always assumed it was a sports movie with Al Pacino.* This will be rectified this season, as I wear red and throw myself at holiday films.
 My son begs for these films come the summer months, looking forward, hoping I’ll cave in early.
-But I like to savor these, keep ‘em cozy and special.
+But I like to savor these, keep ’em cozy and special.
 We just can’t keep them hidden for too long, or else there’s not enough time to watch them all!

 I love the magic of the holiday season, the marketing, the packaging and colors, the music, and–of course–the movies.
 I don’t just adore the films that highlight the holiday season, you know, your traditional “It’s a Wonderful Life,” “Miracle on 34th Street” types.
 Beyond my childhood of Mr. Magoo, Emmett Otter, and my father’s favorite March of The Wooden Soldiers, I also yearn for films whose themes aren’t anchored around the holidays, but where holiday scenes serve as the backdrop to the central story.
 Oddly, while not straight up holiday films, most of them include ice-skating rink scenes.
 Personally, I’ve always liked the idea of ice-skating, but nothing else about it, save for the promise of hot chocolate.